Feed on

 I had actually patched my binaries a couple of times, first with an older version of PatchWC! v2.00 that only worked until Jan 1, 2025, a year ago.
 I had sworn I had used his v3 tool but didn’t.
 I re-patched using the v3.0 tool last year to get TuxedoCat Lounge BBS working again, but apparently I didn’t pay attention to the threshold year and things broke again on this week on Jan 1, 2026.
 The v3 tool has logs from my last run that clearly said “Updated WILDCAT.EXE threshold from 1900 to 1925“.

-So, I’ve patched yet again, this time all the way out to 2040.
+So, I’ve patched yet again, this time which should handle all the way out to 2040.
 Normally this would be at the cost of anyone with a birthday before 1940, but I don’t collect birthdays and pretty sure I don’t have any users that old.

 The v3.00 utility is a huge improvement over the v2.00 tool.
 The previous version pretty much ran in your C:\WILDCAT directory, did a bunch of stuff, and returned.
 The newer version is clearly intended to support multiple types of patches someday, has menus, can tell if individual binaries are fixed, and keeps logs.